Decoding FBI Crime Data

 When dealing with specific agencies, make sure to use the ORI rather than the agency name to avoid any mistakes.
 For an easy way to find the ORI number of an agency, use this page on my site.
 Type an agency name or an ORI code into the search section and it will return everything that is a match.

-1.8 Common issues
+1.4 Common issues

-In this section we will discuss issues common to most or all of the SRS datasets.
-For some of these, we will come back to the issues in more detail in the chapter for the datasets most affected by the problem.
+In this section we will discuss issues common to most or all of the SRS data sets.
+For some of these, we will come back to the issues in more detail in the chapter for the data sets most affected by the problem.

-1.8.1 Population
+1.4.1 Population

-Each of the SRS datasets include a population variable that has the estimated population under the jurisdiction of that agency.10 This variable is often used to create crime rates that control for population.
+Each of the SRS data sets include a population variable that has the estimated population under the jurisdiction of that agency.6 This variable is often used to create crime rates that control for population.
 In cases where jurisdiction overlaps, such as when a city has university police agencies or county sheriffs in counties where the cities in that county have their own police, SRS data assigns the population covered to the most local agency and zero population to the overlapping agency.
 So an agency’s population is the number of people in that jurisdiction that is not already covered by a different agency.

 For example, the city of Los Angeles in California has nearly four million residents according to the US Census.
 There are multiple police agencies in the city, including the Los Angeles Police Department, the Los Angeles County Sheriff’s Office, the California Highway Patrol that operates in the area, airport and port police, and university police departments.
 If each agency reported the number of people in their jurisdiction - which all overlap with each other - we would end up with a population far higher than LA’s four million people.
 To prevent double-counting population when agency’s jurisdictions overlap, the non-primary agency will report a population of 0, even though they still report crime data like normal.
 As an example, in 2018 the police department for California State University - Los Angeles reported 92 thefts and a population of 0.
 Those 92 thefts are not counted in the Los Angeles Police Department data, even though the department counts the population.
 To get complete crime counts in Los Angeles, you would need to add up all police agencies within in the city; since the population value is 0 for non-LAPD agencies, both the population and the crime sum will be correct.